Eshwarreddyt/Data-Engineering-project-on-Formula1-Racing-using-Azure-Databricks/README.md

 # About the Project:
 ## Folders
-- 1-set-up: The folder contains a notebook to mount the Azure Data Lake Gen2 containers into Databricks file system.
+- 1-Authentication: The folder contains all notebooks to demonstrate different ways to access Azure Data Lake Gen2 containers into the Databricks file system.
 -
 - 2-includes: The folder contains notebooks with common functions and path configurations.
 -
-- 3-utils: The folder contains a notebook to create the required databases.
+- 3-Data Ingestion: The folder contains all notebooks to ingest the data from raw to processed.
 -
-- 4-ingestion: The folder contains all notebooks to ingest the data from raw to processed.
+- 4-raw: The folder contains all notebooks to create raw tables in SQL.
 -
-- 5-trans: The folder contains notebooks that process data into a presentation format.
+- 5-Data Transformation: The folder contains all notebooks that transform the raw data into the processed layer.
 -
-- 6-analysis: The folder contains notebooks with some examples of analysis.
+- 6-Data Analysis: The folder contains all notebooks which include an analysis of the data.
 -
 - 7-demo: The folder contains notebooks with all the pre-requisite demos.
+-
+-8-Power Bi reports: This folder contains all the reports created from the analyzed data.

 <h3>Technologies/Tools Used:</h3>
 <ul>